 More often than not, this type of advocacy does not directly critique the criminal justice system.
+It also does not question the justice of punishing someone who was so-called “psychotic” when a crime was committed.
 So what is the solution set for “criminalization” within this mode of advocacy?

 Increase treatment beds, remove barriers to treatment, and increase funding for treatment.
 Implement AOT for people who lack awareness of their illness.
 Improve all aspects of care delivery, coordination of services, and supportive housing.
 Connect people to all of these services in order to curtail engagement with the criminal justice system.

-- Improve mental healthcare services for the inmate population, eliminate solitary confinement, coordinate care upon release to reduce recidivism.
+- Improve “mental health” services for the inmate population, eliminate solitary confinement, coordinate care upon release to reduce recidivism.

-- Compassionate treatment of people with SMI who commit crimes.
-Proliferate mental health courts and promote diversion of people who commit non-violent crimes through various diversion models.
+- Compassionate treatment of people who commit crimes.
+Proliferate “mental health” courts and promote diversion of people who commit non-violent crimes through various diversion models.
 Expand use of felony mental health courts for some (non-violent) crimes.